 Unlike most credit issuers, there are some lenders that don't do credit checks when assessing an application for a personal loan.
 This could be an alternative for someone with a low credit score or poor credit history who wants to apply for a loan.
-Applicants may need to meet other eligibility criteria including minimum income or employment requirements, so it's important to check these to see if you meet the requirements before applying.
-As these are a higher risk for the lender, no credit check loans may charge higher fees than other options.
+Applicants for these loans will probably need to meet other eligibility criteria including minimum income or employment requirements, so it's important to check these to see if you meet the requirements before applying.
+As there is a higher risk for the lender, no credit check loans may charge higher fees than other options.
 Use this guide to compare no credit check personal loans, understand the eligibility criteria as well as the fees and features that you can expect.

 ⚠️ Warning about Borrowing

 Do you really need a loan today?*